Local Action Officer (Sustainable Food Places)

 - Track record of running successful campaigns

 - Co-ordination and motivation of networks and coalitions

 - Experience in the fields of food and/or public health

-- Experience of working with local authorities and the public sector
+- Experience and/or knowledge of working with local authorities and the public sector

 - Experience of volunteer management